serdargokhan/todo-api-with-koajs/README.md

 # Todo API with KoaJS

-This is a todo api written with KoaJS framework.
-It uses MongoDB as the database
+This is a todo API written with KoaJS framework which has very similarity with Express.
+This todo API uses MongoDB as the database

 ## Environment Variables